Skip to main content

 Avoid "Calm Down" and "You're Overreacting"

-Your calm nervous system is the most powerful regulating tool you have.
+Your calm nervous system is the most powerful regulation tool you have.
+Full stop.

 5